strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 });
 ```

 This service allows you to manage your plugin store.
-It will create a default config with a object containing a `disabled` key to false.
-It means that, by default, we want to our tasks to be crossed when mark as donemm not disabled.
+It will create a default config with an object containing a `disabled` key to false.
+It means that, by default, we want our tasks to be crossed when marked as done not disabled.
 We'll see this in the next section.

-- Browse the [http://localhost:1337/todo/settings](http://localhost:1337/todo/settings) url, you should have the following result:
+- Browse the [http://localhost:1337/todo/settings](http://localhost:1337/todo/settings) URL, you should have the following result:

 ```json
 {